 - Interestingly--and gruesomely--the Zulu name "iklwa" (pronounced with a clicking sound) was onomatopoetic in that it duplicated the sucking sound of a spear being withdrawn from a wound.
 Gross, huh?

 Other weapons were a throwing spear, the isiJula, and the iWisu, or war club, used for bashing in the brains of an opponent or finishing off a wounded man.

 Some of the Zulu did have firearms.
 These were mostly in the form of antique smoothbore or rifled muskets.
 Ammunition was not plentiful and marksmanship was therefore not, shall we say, particularly lethal.
-The rifle was not considered a manly weapon and it was mostly used for harassment prior to an all out charge.
+The rifle was not considered a manly weapon and it was mostly used for harassment prior to an all-out charge.
 Often, after a soldier had fired his musket, he would discard it and move in with his iklwa for more manly combat.
-But that's not to say that Zulu musketry was entirely innocuous; many of the casualties at Isandlwana came from Zulu firearms.
-Also, a Zulu would not get credit for sula izembe (spear washing) if he merely killed an enemy with a gun.
+However, that's not to say that Zulu musketry was entirely innocuous; many of the casualties at Isandlwana came from Zulu firearms.
+But a Zulu would not get credit for sula izembe (spear washing) if he merely killed an enemy with a gun.

 (For more detailed explanation of Zulu fighting techniques, visit my prior article on Shaka Zulu's first battle, Gqokli Hill.
 But come back!)

 InvasionNot waiting to give Cetshwayo the benefit of the doubt in responding to the deadline on the ultimatum, Chelmsford led his forces across the Buffalo River (Mzinyathi) into Zululand at dawn on 11 January.
 A Saturday.
 The morning started foggy and drizzly.
 Though summer, this was the height of the rainy season in South Africa.